BestTimesToVisit.com Logo

 GO Transit Trains & Buses

-Cost:Fares vary by distance, typically ranging from $8 to $25 CAD one-way.
-A PRESTO card offers discounted fares and is essential for seamless travel.
+Cost:Fares vary by distance, typically ranging from $5 to $20 CAD one-way.
+A PRESTO card offers discounted fares and is highly recommended.

-Tip:Download the GO Transit app for real-time schedules, trip planning, and to purchase tickets.
-Avoid rush hour if possible, as trains can get crowded.
-Always tap your PRESTO card on the reader at the station platform before boarding and again when you exit the train or bus at your destination to ensure you're charged the correct fare.
-Forgetting to tap out is a common mistake that can lead to being overcharged.
+Tip:Download the GO Transit app for real-time schedules, trip planning, and ticket purchasing.
+Avoid rush hour if possible, as trains and buses can get crowded.
+Make sure to tap your PRESTO card on and off at the reader to ensure correct fare calculation, or you'll be charged the maximum fare.

 TTC (Toronto Transit Commission)

-The TTC is Toronto's public transit system, encompassing subways, streetcars, and buses.
-It's the most efficient way to navigate the city, especially for accessing major attractions and different neighborhoods.
+If you're exploring Toronto, the TTC is your lifeline, encompassing subways, streetcars, and buses.
+It's the most efficient way to navigate the city and reach most attractions.

-Cost:A single fare is $3.30 CAD (cash), but using a PRESTO card is cheaper at $3.25 CAD.
-Day passes and weekly passes are available and recommended for multiple trips.
+Cost:A single fare is $3.30 CAD, but a PRESTO card or contactless credit/debit payment is cheaper at $3.25 CAD.
+Day passes and weekly passes are available for frequent use.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.